 Types of Animal Friends Policies

-Animal Friends, through underwriter Red Sands, offers pet owners a vast array of policies from which to choose.
-In an attempt to simplify the presentation of cover amounts by policy, we've broken them out according to type of policy (listed in order of least to most cover): Accident Only, Time Limited, Max Benefit and Lifetime.
-If you'd like to learn more about pet insurance in general, please read our article What Does Pet Insurance Cover in the UK.
+Animal Friends, through underwriter Red Sands, offers a wide array of policies from which to choose.
+We've broken them out according to type of policy (listed in order of least to most cover): Accident Only, Time Limited, Max Benefit and Lifetime.

-Accident Only Cover: The simplest and least expensive cover, Accident Only policies will not reimburse for vet bills related to illnesses (e.g., tumours, ear infections, digestive trouble, rashes, etc.).
-Additionally, you'll notice in the table below that there is no provision for public liability, personal accident, accidental damage or many other types of cover.
-Accident Only is a very basic level of pet insurance.
+The simplest and least expensive cover, Accident Only policies over covers accidental injury—not for illnesses (e.g., tumours, ear infections, digestive trouble, rashes, etc.).
+Additionally, there's no provision for public liability, personal accident, accidental damage, etc. Accident Only is a very basic level of pet insurance.

 |Policy Name:||Accident Only Cover Amounts|